martinfelis/blendalot/doc/design.md

 Animation Data represents a sampled animation for a given time.
 For each track in an animation it contains the sampled values, e.g. a Vector3 for a position, a Quaternion for a rotation, a function name and its parameters, etc.

+A skeletal animation in Godot is specified by a set of animation Tracks that influence the position, rotation, and/or scale of a bone in a skeleton.
+A pose can be obtained by sampling all tracks to get the local bone transforms that then have to be applied on the skeleton.

+## Animation Blending

+Animation blending combines two or more Animation Data objects to create to create a newly blended Animation Data.
+Common animation blending performs a linear blend from Animation Data `A` to Animation Data `B` as specified by a weight factor `w`.
+For `w = 0.0` the result is `A` and for `w = 0.5` the resulting Animation Data is halfway between `A` and `B`.
+For floating point value animation Tracks or 3D position animation Tracks this is straight forward, for a method Track one has to define what a blend actually means.

+### Synchronized or Phase-Space-Warped Animation Blending

+Blending two poses `A` and `B` can be done use linear interpolation on the bone transformations (translation, rotation, scale).
+However, when blending a humanoid walk and a run animation this generally does not work well as the input poses must semantically match to produce sensible result.
+If input `A` has the left foot on the ground and `B` the right foot the resulting pose is confusing at best.

+Instead, by annotating animations using a "SyncTrack" the phase space (e.g. `left foot contact phase` in the time interval [0.0s, 1.2s] and
+`right foot contact phase` form from [1.2s, 2.4s] the additional information can be used for blending.
+To produce plausible poses one has to blend poses from matching fractional positions within the phase spaces.

+#### Example

+Given two animations `W` (a walking animation) and `R` (a running animation) annotated with SyncTracks on phases `LeftFoot` and `RightFoot` phases.
+Then blending a pose of `W` that is 64% through the `LeftFoot` phase with a pose of `R` that is 64% through its `LeftFoot` phase results in a plausible pose.

+Both animations do not need to have matching durations and neither do each phases have to be of the same duration.
+However, both have to have the same phases (number and order).

 ## Blend Trees

-A Blend Tree is a directed acyclic graph consisting of nodes with sockets and connections.
-Input sockets are on the left side of a node and output sockets on the right.
+A Blend Tree is a directed acyclic graph consisting of nodes with ports and connections.
+Input ports are on the left side of a node and output ports on the right.
 Nodes produce or process "AnimationData" and the connections transport " AnimationData".

-Connections can be represented as spaghetti lines from a socket of node A to a socket of node B. The graph is acyclic meaning there must not be a loop (e.g. output of node A influences an input socket of node A).
+Connections can be represented as spaghetti lines from an output port of node A to an input port of node B. The graph is acyclic meaning there must not be a loop (e.g. output of node A never influences an input port of node A).
 Such a connection is invalid.

 ### Example: